yyu-k/4215_proj/go-slang/README.md

 - `while` statements
 - go statements
 - Types
-- Remove all references to "lit" in the vm - changed to Literal
-- Remove extra console.log
+- Fix the compilation of the 'log' tag - should not work even in the original vm

 ## Todo